cseferlis/OMDSMod4/Homework 1c/Transforming and Staging/README.md

 ## Steps to Complete Homework 1c

 ### Step 1: Set Up Your SQL Server and Database
-Once again, you should use the `bash fromTemplate.sh` script for creating your SQL Server, using the following command to deploy resources:
+Once again, you should use the `bash fromTemplate.sh` script for creating your SQL Server, using the following command to deploy resources, remembering to replace your resource group, template and parameter details as with Homework 1b:

 ```azurecli-interactive
 az deployment group create --resource-group <resource-group-name> --template-file <path-to-template.json> --parameters @<path-to-parameters.json>
 ```

 ### Step 2: Create Your Database Table
 Use the `Complaints Reference File` to set up your table attributes with the correct data types.
 It is recommended to use `NVARCHAR` for text columns to handle Unicode characters.
-The reference file specifies the lengths of each of the attributes (colunmns) when defining your database table.
+The reference file specifies the lengths of each of the attributes (columns) when defining your database table.

 ### Step 3: Load Data with Azure Data Factory
 1. Use Azure Data Factory to create a pipeline that includes: